 You can buy and sell any mainline investment product in a tax-advantaged account:

-- Traditional IRA: You can contribute pretax dollars to your traditional IRA, up to 100% of compensation or $5,500 per year ($6,500 for those age 50 and older).
+- Traditional IRA: You can contribute pretax dollars to your traditional IRA, up to 100% of compensation or the IRS’s maximum allowable contribution for the current tax year.
 Depending on your income, filing status, and other factors, your contributions may be tax-deductible.

 - Roth IRA: You can contribute after-tax dollars to your Roth IRA, subject to the same limits as traditional IRAs.
 Roth IRA contributions aren’t tax-deductible.
 After age 59.5, you can generally take tax-free distributions on contributions held in the account for at least five years.
 If your income exceeds certain limits that vary with filing status, you can’t make Roth contributions.